tredfern/terminus/DESIGN.md

 subscribers --> game_state_manager
 game_state_manager --> SetupNewState
 ```

+Actions and events are organized under the **rules** folder.
+Rules represent those pieces that define

 ## Stories
 In most rogue/rpg based games, quests and missions are minimally connected.
 Frequently they feel like a chore